- Does it seem pull-ups have been causing you pain and discomfort lately?

 - Perform more band pull aparts.

-- Perform bent over rows like a single arm dumbbell row and as you perform the movement rotate the thumb of your lifting hand away from your body.
+- Make sure to perform bent over rows like a single arm dumbbell row and as you perform the movement rotate the thumb of your lifting hand away from your body.

 - Perform more stretching with shoulder extensions.